 But it was because of the false brethren secretly brought in, who had sneaked in to spy out our liberty which we have in Christ Jesus, in order to bring us into bondage.Galatians 2:4(NASB)

 Following his conversion and the years he spent in Arabia, Paul began to minister around Syria and Cilicia.
-However, he received revelation from the Lord to go up to Jerusalem, with Barnabas and Titus, because Judaisers were increasingly infiltrating the area, and insisting that all new Christian converts must be circumcised and follow certain Jewish laws.
+However, he received revelation from the Lord to go up to Jerusalem with Barnabas and Titus, because Judaisers were increasingly infiltrating the area and insisting that all new Christian converts must be circumcised and follow certain Jewish laws.
 Agreement had to be reached on the means of salvation.
-Jews and Gentiles had to know howto be saved.
-They had to know if works were necessary for salvation or if we were saved by grace through faith alone in Christ alone.
+Jews and Gentiles had to know how to be saved.
+They had to know if works were necessary for salvation or if they were saved by grace through faith alone in Christ alone.

 Faith, not circumcision has always been the means of salvation.
-Faith was the means of salvation in the pre-cross dispensation of Law, and it is clearly not a condition on works in post-resurrection salvation, which is also by grace through faith in the trustworthy Word of God.
+Faith was the means of salvation in the pre-Cross dispensation of Law, and circumcision is clearly not required in post-Cross salvation, which is also by grace through faith in the trustworthy Word of God.

 We need to be increasingly aware of the dangers we are in and the invasive ways ungodly teachings are seeping into the pure gospel of grace.
 May we become increasingly familiar with the pure 'milk' and 'meat' of the Word and pray for discernment to identify and renounce anything that undermines the liberty we have in Christ, which will only bring us into bondage.

 Heavenly Father, thank You for the many warnings, throughout Your Word, of the profusion of insidious teachings and unbiblical doctrines that are flooding the Church today.
-Keep us pure in heart, sound in doctrine, looking to Jesus and anchored to the Rock of our salvation for His name's sake – in Jesus name we pray, AMEN.
+Keep me pure in heart, sound in doctrine, looking to Jesus, and anchored to the Rock of my salvation, for His name's sake.
+In Jesus' name, AMEN.